ottie-ai/ottie-app-1/README.md

 The application supports different subscription plans with different workspace capabilities:

 **Single-User Plans** (`max_users = 1`):
-- Only one user per workspace
+- Only one user per workspace (the owner)
 - User profile data is used instead of workspace data
 - No workspace settings tab in Settings page
 - User's name, avatar, and profile information is displayed everywhere workspace would normally appear